synw/sqlite-speed/README.md

 ## Todo

 - [x] Automate multiple runs and stats
-- [ ] Test with Xorm
+- [x] Test with Xorm
 - [x] Test with Django orm
+- [ ] Test with SqlAlchemy
-- [ ] Publish the notebooks that build the charts from the collected data
+- [x] Publish the notebooks that build the charts from the collected data